mal-votes/mal-votes.github.io/index.md

 - [2018 Guide](https://docs.google.com/spreadsheets/d/1zo7_JvUKtLWjn-Rjp0k6xhlu5UHjPLqG_AknOZKjlBc/edit?usp=sharing)

 ### Page Metadata
 - Attribution:<br />The structure and most of the information in this guide is copied from [Yar](https://github.com/yar-votes) and [Yar's Guide](https://yar-votes.github.io/).
-Voting advice is from my research and opinion.
+Voting advice is from my research and opinion, though if I'm reusing Yar's advice, I've tried to be careful to quote.
 - This page manually forked from [Yar's Guide](https://yar-votes.github.io/).
 - License:<br />![Creative Commons License - by-nc-sa-4.0](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)<br />This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 Because of the nature of the license and the license requirements (Share-Alike) I cannot license this information for commercial use.
 - Theme: This page's theme is [Tactile](https://github.com/pages-themes/tactile) (built-in)